 night and to sleep more soundly, meditating effectively will help.
 (Disturbed or insufficient sleep hinders weight loss.)
 How much can easy meditation techniques help?
 It depends upon how well you master whatever technique you select.
 We happen to believe that it is not possible to live well without mastering meditation.

 The best way to sort meditation techniques is into "direct" (stilling) and "indirect" (flowing, moving).

-Examples of indirect meditation techniques are: bhakti yoga, jnana yoga, Quaker quietism, The Kabbalah, and estatic prayer.
+Examples of indirect meditation techniques are bhakti yoga, jnana yoga, Quaker quietism, The Kabbalah, and ecstatic prayer.
 There are many more examples of each sort.